rsiyanwal/dynamic-deployment/Day 1: Docker/README.md

 ****
 ### Congratulations on completing Day 01 :fire:.
 I know it wasn't easy.
 You deserve a pat on your back.
 Good work!

+> [!IMPORTANT]
+> P.S.
+I mentioned before that you should make a list of all the tasks we are performing manually.
+> Have you done that for today?